 Organ rejection is a very specific problem that can occur after transplantation.

-Because your child’s new liver comes from another person, her immune system will recognize that it is different and may try to attack it.
-If your child’s immune system injures the liver, this is called rejection.
+Because your child's new liver comes from another person, their immune system will recognize that the liver is different and may try to attack it.
+If your child's immune system injures the liver, this is called rejection.

 Rejection does not necessarily mean that your child will lose the liver.
 If detected early, most rejection episodes can be treated successfully.

-For your child’s new organ to live successfully in her body, we must give her medicines that suppress her immune response.
+For the new organ to live successfully in your child's body, we must give your child medicines that suppress the immune response.

 Treatment for rejection involves increasing the amount of medicine to suppress your child's immune system, and allowing the liver to recover from the rejection injury.
 This usually includes increased steroid doses, but may also require additional medications.

 If we think rejection is happening, we take a biopsy, inserting a needle into your child's liver and taking a small sample of tissue.
 Looking at the biopsy under a microscope, we will be able to see injury to the liver caused by the immune system.

 Your child will be asleep for this procedure and may need to stay in the hospital overnight afterwards.

 Acute rejection most commonly occurs within the first six months after transplant.
 It is not unusual to see a rejection episode 7 to 14 days after surgery.